Ayocrypt/Energy-Meter-Mqtt/Mqtt-Readme.md

 ## Components Needed
 - ADW300 Energy Meter
 - WiFi Network
-- MQTT Broker (e.g., Mosquitto)
+- MQTT Broker ( we will use the RPI (
 - Computer with Python installed
-- MQTT client library for Python (e.g., Paho MQTT)
+- MQTT client library for Python

 ## Setting up the WiFi
 1. Power on the ADW300 Energy Meter.